viet34tqc/notebook/interview.md

 ## Hoisting

-It's the process of moving the declaration of functions, variables, or classes to the top their scope, prior to execution of the code that stores functions and variables in the memory before executing any code (creation phase);
+It's the process of moving the declaration of functions, variables, or classes to the top their scope, prior to execution of the code
+It stores functions and variables in the memory before executing any code (creation phase);

 - Functions are stored with the entire function.
 That's why you can invoke them before the line we declare them.
 However, if you declare function by assigning it to a variable, the hoisting rule for variable is applied.
 - Variables is different.